qqzjmini/qqzjmini/README.md

 - 👋 Hi, I’m @qqzjmini
-- 👀 I’m interested in cpp,algorithm,dl,backend
+- 👀 I’m interested in current cpp,frontend&backend,algorithm,deep learning
-- 🌱 I’m currently learning alogorithm
+- 🌱 I’m currently learning maths,algorithm&development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: 60%algorithm,40%development

 <!---
 qqzjmini/qqzjmini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.